noguerantees/June-2/README.md

 3. Bitcoin bros band together

-  - Proof of work takes up more space and has needs for my computing power as time goes on
+  - Proof of work takes up more space and has needs for more computing power as time goes on
   - Add GPUs to CPUs
   - Mining pools spread out the workload but it is not enough